What Could Go Wrong This Christmas?

 COPING WITH CRIME

 It’s a shame that this has to be mentioned, but with holiday cheer also comes holiday tears.
 It would be nice for everyone to go through Christmas without having to deal with damage from outside influence but that is not always the case.
 It would be devastating to lose the gifts that I know as a single mom you did not come easily by.
+Porch pirates are a real threat these days, so keep a watchful eye out mamas!

-Crime at Christmas can be considered anything from drunk driving to personal damage.
-The spirit of the season seems to stop people thinking entirely sensibly.
+Crime at Christmas can also be considered anything from drunk driving to personal damage.
+The spirit of the season seems to stop people from thinking entirely sensibly.
 It can be devastating for families all over the world to find themselves the victims of criminal problems.
 Powers McCartan offers a nice little bit of advice on dealing with all types of crime that you might fall victim to, giving you a little peace of mind should anything go wrong.

 ARGUMENTS WITH AUNTY ANNIE

 Not just Aunty Annie, obviously.
-For some, the holiday season means nothing but disagreements, shouting matches, and an all around sour mood.
+For some, the holiday season means nothing but disagreements, shouting matches, and an all-around sour mood.
 But it doesn’t need to be that way.
 Being single moms, it’s, unfortunately, the norm to receive some kind of criticism from family during the holiday season, but be strong and hold your own!

 As much as some may try, the family still manages to get under each other’s skin over Christmas.
 It can be challenging to spend a whole day with a host of people that you a) don’t really know, and b) have next to nothing in common with or c) simply don’t agree with or understand your single mom lifestyle.
 Disagreements are bound to arise at some point.
 To avoid this, there are ways to avoid confrontation, but should this fail; you can turn these negatives into positives.